Who am I?

 Well, the thing is, veganism is A LOT more than just eating plantbased.
 Veganism is refraying from animals and their products in all areas of life.
 That means no leather, no fur, no feathers, so silk, no wool etc etc. That might sound easy, but many things are not vegan and you don't even think about it.

 I still have a few wool blends socks.
-I am not throwing them out.
-But I will wear them out, and replace with vegan ones.
-I also still have down duvets.
-They kinda disgust me and when they wear out they will be replaced with vegan ones.
-I also have 3 pairs of non vegan shoes.
-They will also be replaced as they wear out with vegan footewear.
+I am not throwing them out, some my mother spend a long time knitting for me when i was not fully vegan.
+But I will wear them out, and replace with vegan ones when the time comes.
+I also still have down duvets and when they wear out they will be replaced with vegan ones.
+That´s about it.
+I don´t think that throwing out and replacing everything is ethical or environmentally friendly, so wearing them out is my way to deal with it.

-I am not perfect, but I'm choosing a fully plantbased diet, and with time I do replace with vegan options in other parts of my life.
+I am not perfect, but I'm choosing a fully plantbased diet, and with time I do replace my wardrobe and household items with vegan options.
 It's a journey and the longer I travel with this mindset of replacing things in my lfe to vegan, the better it feels.

-And the photo below? don't worry it's a vegan leather jacker ;)
+And the photo below? don't worry it's a vegan leather jacket ;)

 My View on Cooking and Recipes